 We handle more corporate insolvency appointments than any other UK firm; demonstrating our commitment to helping directors and business owners in financial distress.

 The team are available now - 0800 644 6080

 You must make decisions with consideration to all company members, rather than being unduly influenced by individuals or groups of shareholders, for instance.

 Duty to exercise reasonable skill, care, and diligence

 You must act with the skill, care, and diligence that can be reasonably expected from you given your training and past experience.
 For example, a company accountant would have specific skills and financial knowledge.

-Your duties as a company director change if the business becomes insolvent, and by law you must then prioritise the interests of your creditors.
+Your duties as a company director change if the business becomes runs out of money and becomes insolvent, and by law you must then prioritise the interests of your creditors.
 Failing to do so is a serious breach in this situation, and could leave you open to personal liability and disqualification.